-Francisco Alpízar is Director of Research at the Tropical Agricultural Research and Higher Education Center (CATIE) in Costa Rica.
+Francisco Alpízar is Senior Researcher and former Director of Research at the Tropical Agricultural Research and Higher Education Center (CATIE) in Costa Rica.
 He is also a Senior Research Fellow of the Environment for Development Initiative.
 His research explores incentive based approaches to improve private and public management and use of natural resource.
 Drawing on basic concepts and methodologies from the fields of environmental, development and behavioral economics, he studies individual decision-making in a context in which changes in private decisions are key to achieve higher social welfare (e.g. consumption decisions, use of natural resources by households and farmers).
 Some specific areas of interest are:

 - Design and application of economic policy instruments;